mikechuksanalyst/market-risk-prediction/README.md

 Logistic Regression wins on ROC-AUC (0.9172) and produces the best-calibrated probability estimates (Brier 0.1014).
 Random Forest leads on cross-validation AUC (0.9222) with the tightest CV variance (±0.013), suggesting more stable generalisation across folds.
 Ridge lags on every metric and is the most volatile in both CV and walk-forward results.

-The baseline accuracy of 0.9002 looks high because volatility regimes cluster -- predicting yesterday's label is a strong strategy.
+The baseline accuracy of 0.9002 looks high because volatility regimes cluster, predicting yesterday's label is a strong strategy.
 The ML models trade some accuracy against the baseline in exchange for meaningfully better probability discrimination, as reflected in the ROC-AUC.

 ### Classification Report - Logistic Regression